2050 S. Bundy Drive #100

 Today we are bringing Tony's vision into the 21st century!

-With our Panasonic 4K cameras, Blackmagic Design 4K switcher, Mole-Richardson boom, AKG microphone, and our full array of lighting, we are now one of the best equipped workshops in the country.
+With our three Panasonic 4K cameras, Blackmagic Design 4K switcher, Mole-Richardson boom, AKG microphone, and our full array of lighting, we are now the best equipped acting workshop in the Los Angles.

-Our new equipment makes it possible to make demo quality recordings of all our scenework.
-Copies of these recordings are available to students for a nominal fee.
+Our new equipment makes it possible to make demo quality recordings of all our class work.
+Copies of these recordings are available to students for ten dollars.

 ERIC STEPHAN KLINE